 Step 4a: In case of an optional component embedded inside the product, a FAST trading book would manage the volatility component of the product.

-(Refer to Exibit 9 and 10 as examples of Sophis booking of an option linked to a Natixis rule based Index).
+(Refer to Exhibit 9 and 10 as examples of Sophis booking of an option linked to a Natixis rule based Index).

 Current booking section include the 215, however, it is very likely that a significant number of transactions will have to be booked inside a NY FAST book.
+Currently all transactions based on US Equity Indices underlying are booked under section 27PA in NY.
+However since no transaction based on algorithm indices have already been booked in NY, Trading may want to create a new dedicated section.

 Step 4b: In case of an equity TRS component embedded inside the product, an EQUITY FINANCE trading book would manage the “delta one” component

-Other considerations regarding the trading book location (NY, Paris, London, Hong Kong) will be in line with the existing booking rules of a standard product i.e. based on the geographical origin of its underlyings.